 Even before production of Hawaii Five-0 concluded at the end of 1979, Jack already was working on his next venture.
 It would be a new series, and it would be set in Hawai`i.
-Its name would be M Station: Hawaii, and it would be filmed largely at the Makai Research Pier near Waimanalo on the eastern shore of O`ahu.
+Its name would be M Station: Hawaii, and it would be filmed largely at the Makai Research Pier near Waimanalo on the eastern shore of O'ahu.
 The pilot aired on Tuesday, June 10, 1980.
 Although the premise was realistic, the script was skillfully crafted, the roles were well cast, and the two-hour movie was well produced, the networks did not pick it up as a series.

-The story revolved around a Russian submarine, which suffered an explosion and sank off the coast of Hawai`i.
+The story revolved around a Russian submarine that suffered an explosion and sank off the coast of Hawai'i.
 The US government wanted to explore it in order to see what they could learn from it before the Russians arrived and removed any and all secretive material and equipment.
 To facilitate the mission while maintaining tight security, the Navy hired a team of oceanographers with security clearance, who were already working under government contract.
 The oceanographers, citing their need for federal funds, which their cooperation hopefully would ensure, agreed to retrieve what it could.
 With training from the Navy, the team accomplished their mission.

 Familiar Links to Hawaii Five-0

 Jack produced and directed the pilot through his production company, Lord and Lady Productions, and gave a cameo performance, portraying Admiral Henderson, a Navy intelligence officer in Washington.
 Robert Janes, who wrote twelve episodes of Hawaii Five-0, wrote M Station: Hawaii, while Morton Stevens composed the music.